India’s Modi facing urgent economic challenges after win

 Modi made big promises during the campaign for the weeks-long vote, viewed by many as a referendum on his first five-year term, which began in 2014.
 His election manifesto included a pledge to double farmers’ incomes and provide lavish aid to rural areas.
 He also vowed to make India the world’s third-largest economy by 2030 and to spend more than $1.4 trillion — quadruple the country’s annual budget — on improved infrastructure.

-Such promises rang hollow for many unhappy with the country’s 6.1% unemployment rate, the highest in decades; slow progress on modernizing railways and other infrastructure; streamlining India’s byzantine bureaucracy and other initiatives that helped him win office in the first place.
+Such promises rang hollow for many disgruntled with the country’s 6.1% unemployment rate, the highest in decades; slow progress on modernizing railways and other infrastructure; streamlining India’s byzantine bureaucracy and other initiatives that helped him win office in the first place.

+But voters gave him the benefit of the doubt.
+With most of the estimated 600 million votes counted by early Friday, Election Commission data showed Modi’s Bharatiya Janata Party winning 287 out of the 525 seats in the Lok Sabha, India’s lower house of Parliament, well beyond the simple majority to form a government.

-But voters gave him the benefit of the doubt, and the economy may well get at least a short-term boost from the incumbent alliance’s strong showing in the election.
+The economy may well get at least a short-term boost from the incumbent alliance’s strong showing in the election.
 The benchmark Sensex index surged briefly to a record high, over 40,000.

 That infusion of confidence could help drive increases in foreign and domestic investment, Priyanka Kishore of Oxford Economics said in a post-election analysis.